pyohei/scop/README.rst

 You can add your original module if you want.
 The way to create is below.

-# Create module under converter directory
+#.
+Create module file under ``converter`` directory
-# add convert module having first argument
+#.
+Add ``convert`` module having first argument.(``converter/_sample.py`` is sample file.)

-After you can add your module, you can see your original converter from browser.
+After you can add your module, you can see your original converter from browser choices.

-I you want to add modules into my repository, please give me Pull Request :)
+If you want to add modules into my repository, please give me Pull Request :)

 Licence
 -------